zcvele/OfficeDocs-SkypeForBusiness/Teams/block-download-meeting-recording.md

 - You must have a Microsoft Syntex - SharePoint Advanced Management license.

+## Meeting recordings and transcripts

+**`-BlockDownloadFileTypeIds`** is an org-wide policy that applies to new meeting recordings and transcripts across your entire organization.
+When the policy is on, any new Teams meeting recording and transcript files saved in SharePoint and OneDrive are blocked from download.
+You can exempt people who are members of specified security groups from the policy.
+Exempting specific security group members allows you to specify governance or compliance specialists who should have download access to meeting recordings and transcripts.

-## Turn on the policy for your organization
+### Turn on the policy for your organization

 Open the SharePoint Online Management Shell and connect to SharePoint as a SharePoint Administrator.
 To learn how, see [Get started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).